Understanding Principal Component Analysis (PCA): Theory

 \end{align*}

-Therefore, to know the principal component, we can find $S_y^2= \bm{w}^\T S \bm{w}$ that maximizes $S_y^2= \bm{w}^\T S \bm{w}$, but such $\bm{w}$ is $\|\bm{w}\| \to \infty$ and diverges.
+Therefore, to find the principal component, we need to find $\bm{w}$ that maximizes $s_y^2= \bm{w}^\T S \bm{w}$, but such $\bm{w}$ would diverge as $\|\bm{w}\| \to \infty$.

 \begin{align*}